Tasty Recipes for the Home Cook

 Under kneaded dough will be loose, floppy, and won’t hold its shape.
 It will also leave an indentation instead of springing back when poked.
 Continue to knead and recheck.

-Over kneaded dough will be stiff, tough, and resists reshaping.
-If you knead by hand, it’s really hard to over knead.
+Over-kneaded dough will be stiff, tough, and resist reshaping.
+If you knead by hand, it’s really hard to over-knead.
 You need to pay closer attention to this when using a stand mixer.

 Is it necessary to shape the dough prior to placing in the bread pan?